apache/mxnet/docs/how_to/perf.md

 ## Multiple Devices

-If more than one GPU or machine is used, MXNet uses `kvstore` to communicate data.
+If more than one GPU or machine are used, MXNet uses `kvstore` to communicate data.
 A proper type of `kvstore` is critical to get the best performance.
 We can refer to [mutli_device.md](http://mxnet.io/how_to/multi_devices.html) for more details.